Güzelkent, Etimesgut

-Güzelkent (literally "beautiful city" in Turkish) is a neighbourhood of Etimesgut district in Ankara, Turkey.
+Güzelkent (literally "beautiful city" in Turkish) is a neighbourhood in the municipality and district of Etimesgut, Ankara Province, Turkey.
+Its population is 15,384 (2022).
 It is located near the Eryaman neighbourhood, 25 km far from the city centre of Ankara, and is bordered by Eryaman, Sincan, Fatih and Etimesgut.

-Even though the neighborhood is populated mostly by towers, the villas region is dominated by detached and semi-detached houses.
-Estimated population of Güzelkent is about 30,000.
+Even though the neighbourhood is populated mostly by towers, the villas region is dominated by detached and semi-detached houses.

 The Ankara underground reaches the district and the Masal Dünyası (Fairy Tale Land) and Göksu Park Lake near the district.